-- York Minster in fact the Minster makes a significant Free Will Offer to the Common Fund. - Bishopthorpe Palace or the staff based there. - Stipends or expenses of bishops, or their administrative support, although we do provide the houses for the Suffragan Bishops. - Salaries of staff in church schools.
+- York Minster in fact York Minster makes a significant Free Will Offer to the Common Fund. - Bishopthorpe Palace or its staff. - Stipends or expenses of bishops, or their administrative support, although we do provide the houses for the Suffragan Bishops. - Salaries of staff in church schools.